aameensiddiqui/programs/README.md

-# This repo contains some practxice programs for
+# This repo contains some practice programs for
 `c` `java` `javascript` `mysql` `react`